AlDanial/cloc/README.md

 the same, and how many lines of comments were added, removed, modified or stayed the same.

+Differences in blank lines are handled much more coarsely because these are stripped by cloc early on.
+Unless a file pair is identical, cloc will report only differences in absolute counts of blank lines.
+In other words, one can expect to see only entries for 'added' if the second file has more blanks than the first, and 'removed' if the situation is reversed.
+The entry for 'same' will be non-zero only when the two files are identical.

 In addition to file pairs, one can give cloc pairs of directories, or pairs of file archives, or a file archive and a directory.  cloc will try to align